 Pointe Aux Cannoniers

 Move on to the North of Mauritius, precisely at Pointe aux Cannoniers, where a French Fort built in the 18th century to protect the region against invaders.
 Cannons were placed on the coasts for safety and defensive reasons.
-In fact, these cannons can still be seen today.
+These cannons can still be seen today.
 Among the buildings, there was a Martello tower, and a lighthouse was added to it in 1855.
 The lighthouse is classified as National Heritage and it is presently in the Le Cannonier Beachcomber hotel property.

 Ile Aux Fouquets